 Of those who received only physical therapy, none of the patients showed improvement of either their sensory or motor function.
 Those who received stem cell treatments, however, saw definite improvements.
 Though the severity of injury varied among patients, the response to stem cell treatment was clear: after 12 weeks of continuous stem cell and physical therapy, patients experienced significant improvement in sensation and body control.
 In some cases, the improvement was enough to allow them to live without a catheter and to sit up and turn in their beds.

 Overall, 23 out of the 50 patients who received stem cell treatments for 18 consecutive months saw improvement according to measurements on the American Spinal Cord Association Impairment Scale.
 Some were even able to stand and walk with assistance.
 The study noted that those with thoracic spinal cord injuries – that is, injuries to the spine in the middle of the back, as opposed to the neck – responded particularly well to the treatment.

 Although they are optimistic about the long-term prospects for stem cell treatments, researchers caution that a great deal more study is needed to determine whether these sorts of strategies will work for most people.
 Specifically, researchers point to the need for more information about proper stem cell dosages and the times at which these therapies should be delivered.
 The findings of this study are encouraging.

 If you have suffered a spinal cord injury due to another person’s negligence, contact a knowledgeable personal injury lawyer.
-A personal injury attorney can evaluate your claim and explain your legal options, and take legal actions to secure your compensation.
+A personal injury attorney can evaluate your claim, explain your legal options, and take legal actions to secure your compensation.
 Contact us for help.